TheTeenCoder/curated-courses/README.md

 ## IMPORTANT:
-🚨If you'd like to contribute, please read contributing.md
+1. 🚨If you'd like to contribute, please read contributing.md
+2. Tell your programmer friends about this project!